netobserv/network-observability-cli/README.md

 To run this CLI, you will need:
 - A running kubernetes / OpenShift cluster
-- `oc` command installed and connected
+- either `oc` or `kubectl` command installed and connected to your cluster
 - Cluster admin rights

 ## Build